charleneostang/charleneostang.github.io/projects.md

 # Side projects

 I am currently working on:
-* Training for a half-marathon in 2023
+* Training for a half-marathon (Cambridge Mar '24; previously: Cambridge Mar '23; London April '23)
-* Building my collection of my own pottery
+* Building my collection of my own pottery (at The Kiln, Cambridge)
-* Implementing Strategic Selling principles from Miller Heiman at Cyted
+* Exploring my healthtech venture thesis as a [Polaris Fellow at Entrepreneur First](https://www.polaris-fellowship.com)
-* Refining Go-To-Market strategies as a Fellow at the [Product Marketing Alliance](https://www.productmarketingalliance.com)
+* Managing an international Estate that my sister & I have inherited
-* Exploring new ventures as a [Polaris Fellow at Entrepreneur First](https://www.polaris-fellowship.com)
+* And planning my 2024 travels...

-* Plus managing an international Estate that my sister & I have inherited
+2023 featured: all corners of the UK, Romania, Japan, Valencia, Ireland, Hong Kong, Singapore and Indonesia (on behalf of the British Embassy - more to come on this project!).

 <img src="Pottery collection 2023.jpg"
      alt="Pottery collection 2023"